-Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did STRV perform from a project management standpoint?

-What did you find most impressive about STRV?
+What did you find most impressive about them?

-Are there any areas STRV could improve?
+Are there any areas they could improve?

 It took us a little longer to familiarize their team with our industry.
 It would have been better if we could’ve gotten them up to speed quicker, but I don’t know what we could have done to help that process.

 There was also a period where we needed to change designers, which was actually a great shift for us.
 Unfortunately, there was some time wasted with the first iteration of designers.
 We would certainly work with them again, even with some of those challenges.

 Do you have any advice for potential customers?

 In general, it’s best to be clear about desired milestones and to have check-ins to remain on track.
 It’s definitely easy to have someone else come in and manage the process, but it’s important to keep a close watch on how much work should be outsourced and how much should be internal.
 I would suggest assessing what stage of competence your company is in; sometimes it’s crucial to the learning curve of your business and your team to keep certain responsibilities and jobs inhouse.
 Finding that balance with STRV was key, even though they were providing high-quality services for us.